 Owners Alice and Harry Gates were lucky enough to inherit this incredible Georgian farmhouse.
 When the house came into their possession in 2010, they jumped at the chance to move from London to the Wiltshire countryside.

 The house was not in the best condition, and in need of some urgent maintenance when they took on the project.
 The plumbing and electrics had not been updated since the 1950s, and a neighbouring tree had begun to grow through the roof.
 With a sensitive renovation, Harry and Alice have successfully adapted the Georgian home to suit their modern way of living, while retaining its original features.

-2. A renovated Georgian family home
+2. A Georgian restoration

-See more of this budget kitchen project
+See more of the Georgian restoration project here

 3. A Georgian cottage on a hill